stefanlevy/ImprovingUCourseLibrary/README.md

 Pre-Requisites:
  - Install `nodejs` on your local machine from `nodejs.org` or another installation medium.
  - Install `bower` globally by running `npm install -g bower`.
+ - Install `gulp-cli` globally by running `npm install -g gulp-cli`.
  - Install `mongodb` on your local machine.
 Notes for the install can be found here: `https://github.com/mongodb/mongo/blob/master/docs/building.md`

 To Install ImprovingU Locally:
  - Clone the repository.
  - Run `npm install`.
- - Copy `src/server/config/config.example.ts` to `src/server/config/config.ts`.
- - Configure `config.ts` from the step above with your Google OAuth2 credentials and your MongoDB instance location.
+ - Set the `AD_IDENTITY_PROVIDER_URL` and `AD_IDENTITY_METADATA` environment variables with the Improving Active Directory endpoints.
+You can obtain these secrets from a core contributor.
+ - Set the `MONGO_DB` environment variable to your local Mongo endpoint.
+If you installed with the standard port number, then you can skip this variable and take the default.
- - Run `npm run-script bower`.
+ - Run `npm run bower`.
- - Run `npm run-script build`.
+ - Run `npm run build`.
  - Start your local MongoDB server.
  - Run `npm start`.

-NOTE: After a change to `config.ts`, you will need to rebuild the project with `npm run-script build` and restart the server.

 Navigate to `http://localhost:3000/status` to see if there were any errors during startup.
 This is especially helpful once you deploy it to a remote server.